-- Make sure that there is no ear wax in any of the earpiece openings since it may reduce the hearing instrument's efficiency. - Open the battery door to allow air to circulate.
+- Make sure that there is no ear wax in any of the earmould openings since it may reduce the hearing instrument's efficiency. - Open the battery door to allow air to circulate.

-Cleaning the instruments
+Cleaning the instrument

-A range of dedicated cleaning tools is prepared for the special purpose of cleaning the instrument.
-These should be used to ensure the best care and performance of your hearing instruments.
+The multi-purpose tool contains a brush for the special purpose of cleaning your instruments.
+This should be used to ensure the best care and performance of your hearing instruments.